 Preacher Curl

 Arm supported in front of body.
-Eliminates momentum and emphasizes short head.
-Great for mind-muscle connection.
+Reduces momentum and standardizes the movement.
+Good for emphasizing the short head.

 Hammer Curl

 Neutral grip targets brachialis and forearms.
-Builds arm thickness from the side view.
+Adds overall arm thickness.

 Cable Curl

 Constant tension throughout range of motion.
-Great for burnout sets and maintaining tension at the top.
+Useful for maintaining resistance where free weights lose it.

 Best Tricep Exercises for Growth

-Since triceps are 2/3 of arm size, exercise selection here is crucial.
-The long head (largest) needs special attention:
+Since triceps make up most of the upper arm, exercise selection matters.
+The long head (the largest) needs special attention:

 Best Tricep Exercises by Goal